ConsistencyPlus/ConsistencyPlus/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Submit bugs with this one!
-labels: 'bug'
+labels: 'Bug/Issue'
 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
 Include as much information as you can.
+Images are often helpful, especially screenshots of the F3 debug menu.

 **Versions**
 Minecraft version: